New Mexico: Winter Enchantment - Birding Tour

 Day 2: Sandia Crest and Rio Grande Nature Center

-Straight off the bat, in the morning of day 1, we will drive up and east out of Albuquerque, to the infamous Sandia Crest, a 10,678 feet-high ridge that marks the highpoint of the small Sandia small mountain range.
+Straight off the bat, in the morning of this day, we will drive up and east out of Albuquerque, to the infamous Sandia Crest, a 10,678 feet-high ridge that marks the highpoint of the small Sandia small mountain range.
 Feeders here are known nationwide as one of the most reliable places in wintertime to bag all three species of North American Rosy-finches, Gray-crowned, Black, and Brown-capped Rosy-Finches are all regular at this time.
 Visiting on a Sunday is also strategic, sometimes the local researchers conduct banding of the rosy-finches on this day of the week, so we might get treated to views of these beautiful mountain birds in the hand, as well as in the wild.
 Sandi Crest sits within the Cibola National Forest, home to other mountain species of interest, like American Three-toed Woodpecker, Steller’s Jay, Western and Mountain Bluebirds, and Mountain Chickadee.
 After lunch, we’ll head to the wetlands and tall cottonwood Rio Grande Nature Center, where we might find species like Cackling Goose, Wood Duck, Redhead, Canvasback, Ruddy Duck, Hooded Merganser and Belted Kingfisher, around the water.
 Away from there, Eastern and Western Bluebirds, roadrunner, Say’s Phoebe, Bushtit, Bewick’s Wren, Western Meadowlark, Spotted Towhee, and Lesser Goldfinch are all possible.
 In the afternoon, we will drive north to the wonderful arty city of Sante Fe, the state capital, for a two-night stay.
 At 7,199 feet (2,194 m) , Sante Fe holds the title of highest state capital in the United States.

 Day 3: Santa Fe Ski Area and Maxwell NWR